applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 ##### Client side explanation
 ###### GAScreenPluginGenericViewController

-All screen plugins will be created in GAScreenPluginGenericViewController.
-This is view controller that has analog of `GAGenericViewController` to create container that will use same rules for same type of the plugins screens.
+All screen plugins will be created in `GAScreenPluginGenericViewController`. `GAScreenPluginGenericViewController` works in a similar way to `GAGenericViewController`.
+It creates a container that will use same rules for same type of the plugins screens.

 Screen Plugin Container will be used to add your screen plugin inside.
 This container will be used for native and react native screens.